-The TOE subject of this report is Oracle Database 11g Enterprise Edition with Oracle Label Security, Release 11.1.0.7 with all critical patch updates up to and including July 2009.
+The TOE subject of this report is Oracle Database 11g Enterprise Edition with Oracle Database Vault, Release 11.1.0.7 with Critical Patch Updates up to and including July 2009.
 The conditions set by the documents [6] (the Security Target) and [9] (the evaluated configuration guide) have to be met in order to result in an evaluated configuration of the TOE.